andan67/wormnav/docs/index.md

 {::options parse_block_html="true" /}
 <div style="float: right; width: 50%">
-Standard view of map/track when activity has started
+Standard view of map/track when activity has started:

 - Elapsed time and distance shown on top
 - Track is shown as red line with north in up-direction
 - Position cursor points into direction of movement